raviksharma/blurfaces/README.md

    - smooth face_locations (fixes failure in detecting odd frames)
    - detect scene change and use it to reset face_locations[]
    - choose num_jitters
-   - blur only one face
-   - blur all but one face